-There is a separate matter relating to the treatment of first pensions increases for certain members.
-The current and past CPF administration practice is to apply a proportionate first increase in both deferment and in payment.
-Following recent legal advice, it was confirmed that the CPF Rules allow for a proportionate first increase in deferment but not in payment.
+There is a separate matter relating to the treatment of first increases after a member leaves service.
+The current and past CPF administration practice is to apply a proportionate first increase whether that first increase arises whilst the member is in deferment or when their pension is in payment.
+The Trustee understands that for most members the CPF Rules require the first increase to be a full increase in the first year after leaving service.
 This is not in line with the administration practice.
-As a result, members retiring in the same calendar year as they have left active service, will have received a lower first increase in payment than required under the CPF Rules.
+As a result, some members may have received a lower first increase in deferment or payment than required under the CPF Rules.
+The Trustee is seeking to correct this issue as quickly as possible.